Gana Misra

 The Path Forward: Lessons from Two Decades of Reg FD

-Since Regulation FD's adoption in 2000, we've learned some valuable lessons.
-The SEC has clarified through enforcement actions that it's looking at the totality of circumstances.
-They recognize that mistakes happen and generally focus on patterns of behavior rather than isolated incidents.
+Since Regulation FD's adoption in 2000, the SEC has clarified through enforcement actions that it evaluates the totality of circumstances.
+The agency recognizes that mistakes happen and generally focuses on patterns of behavior rather than isolated incidents.
+The SEC's Division of Enforcement has published guidance indicating that good-faith compliance efforts are considered when evaluating potential Reg FD violations.

 Courts have also shown some pragmatism, understanding that perfect compliance is nearly impossible.
 They tend to focus on whether companies made good-faith efforts to comply and whether any selective disclosure was intentional or part of a pattern.